junokili/tuktuktours/README.md

 - **Individual Tour pages - Reviewing** - authenticated users can submit a review with a rating for a specific tour (currently graphical, but has a numerical component)
 - **Manage Tours** - superusers have access to simple forms to add new tours, edit existing tours and delete tours

-### Authentication app:
-- **Sign Up / Login / Log Out** - a signing up feature as only registered users can access specific areas or functions of the site.
-Users can easily log out at the end of a session

-### Profiles app:
-- **Account / Profile** - basic information about the user and a way to store order history and billing details.
-- **Manage Categories** - a simple app for superusers to view, create, edit and delete tour categories
+- **Manage Categories** - superusers have access to simple forms to view, create, edit and delete tour categories

 ### Blog app:
 - **Blog** - a page displaying all posts added to the site with search / sort functions